tosolini-marion/tosolini-marion.github.io/_pages/research.md

 En utilisant une approche d'économie politique, je m'intéresse en premier lieu à la négociation de ces instruments d'endettement communautaire et étudie comment de tels mécanismes ont été légitimés et acceptés par les États-membres, qui ont autorisé la Commission à contracter une dette.
 Dans un seconde temps, je m'intéresse plus précisément à la mise en place concrète des politiques d'emprunt, en étudiant les techniques financières utilisées par la Commission sur les marchés des capitaux.

+The Borrowing Policies of the European Communities
+===
+The Commission of the European Communities was empowered to borrow money through 4 instruments:

+- the **European Coal and Steel Community (ECSC)**: the ECSC Treaty empowered the High Authority of the ECSC to borrow money in order to grant loans

+- the **Community Loan Mechanism (CLM)**: the CLM was established in 1975 and empowered the EEC Commission to borrow on the financial markets in order to grant loans to Member States

+- the **New Community Instrument (NCI)**: created in 1978, the instrument empowered the EEC Commission to borrow in order to grant loans to companies

+- **Euratom**: Euratom Treaty authorized borrowing operations.
+In 1977, the Commission was empowered to contract a debt in order to grant loans to nuclear companies

 Research Interests